Davis, A’s hand Greinke, Astros 6th straight loss in Game 1

 UP NEXT

-New A’s lefty Mike Minor (0-5) was set to make his first Oakland start in the second game.
+New A’s lefty Mike Minor (0-5) was set to make his first Oakland start in the second game opposite RHP Chase De Jong (0-0, 27.00 ERA).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports